All the Countries Where You Can RV

 Iceland has been near the top of my bucket list for a while and the fact that camping is huge there is a major plus!
 Many rentals are 4×4 vehicles too, so you can really get off the beaten path and explore.
 Although from my research, wild camping is only permitted for tents, not motorhomes.

 And yes, in Iceland you can actually rent a camper year-round!
 Would you want to camp in Iceland in January when the sun rises after 11 AM and sets before 4 PM with a high of 3º?
 Probably not.
 But hey, at least that’s 3 degrees Celsius!
-And if you visit in the winter, there’s an excellent chance you’ll see the Northern Lights, a major bucket list item for me!
-Or you can vist in July and August when the country’s hiking is at its best.
+And if you visit in the winter, there’s an excellent chance you’ll see the Northern Lights, which are supposed to peak in 2024!

 Japan